mxc-commons/MxcRouteGuard/README.md

 Introduction
 ------------

 MxcRouteGuard restricts access to routes for unauthenticated users.
-Out of the box MxcRouteGuard works with ZfcUser, however, alternative authentication may be used as long as they provide a `public function hasIdentity()` returning `bool`.
+Out of the box MxcRouteGuard works with ZfcUser, however, alternative authentication services
+(such as `Zend\Authentication\AuthenticationService`) may be used as long as they provide a `public function hasIdentity()` returning `bool`.
 MxcRouteGuard is designed to be very simple and reasonably extendable.

 Requirements
 ------------